-Tina Spratt’s brush seems to have an uncanny ability of understanding the ways of human heart.
-For it traces every sensations of it and then reveals them on canvas through the characters seated in deep introspection, sometimes beside a half open window at other times beside a stream.
+Tina Spratt seems to have an uncanny ability to understand the ways of the human heart.
+Her brushwork traces every sensation of it.
 The artist from Somerset, England, skilfully uses light for her visual narrative.
-Thus in the warm glow of sunshine or in the timidity of shadows her art leaves enough hints for the audience to draw their own conclusions.
+Thus in the warm glow of sunshine or in the timidity of shadows, her art leaves enough hints for the audience to draw their own conclusions.

 I grew up in very loving and supportive family and from a very young age I was encouraged and given the freedom to explore my creativity.
 One of my earliest childhood memories, at the age of six, was when my drawing was pinned to the wall at school and I felt extremely proud, it has become an obsession and passion ever since.
 There weren’t any artists in my immediate family, apart from my sister and I who both pursued a career in art, although I have been told my grandfather was very talented.
 The first time I remember seeing a Rembrandt painting I must have been around 14 years old and on a school trip, ‘Self portrait at the age of 34.’
 I thought it was the most amazing painting I had ever seen, I could not believe the effect of light he had captured with paint, and how he had manipulated paint to create such depth.
 The effect of light on a figure became a constant theme in my own work.

 Tell us about the playfulness you exhibit with light or the lack of it in many of your paintings to a dramatic effect.
 How big has an influence studying the very pronounced tenebrism of Caravaggio paintings been in this regard?